in-the-keyhole/khs-convo/README.md

 Events that are successfully loaded are displayed in the `Emulator` and `Upload` dashboard views.

+# Configuration Properties

+Configuration properites are defined int he [`server/config/index.js'](server/config/index.js) file.
+There are default value properties supplied, that can be changed or set by `Enviroment Variables`.
+Using environment variables for sensitive and environment specific properties supports portability.

+Here's a table and definition of configuration values

 # Configuring SMS

 The convo server does not require an SMS messaging provider.
 You can invoke server conversation api's directly through the Emulator, or directly with a tool like Postman.